Tien123123123/deep_translation/README.md

 HOW TO USE ?
 A. Install requirement from requirement.txt
+   Note:
-   - Note: the system need to have trained model to run.
+   - The system need to have trained model to run.
 To train model follow B part (below).
+   - To run AI models in training and inference, I recommend using GPU by install cuda

 B. For trainning:
    1. Run yolo_processing: